bergesinstitute/graf-method/book-1-unit-2.md

 Adverbs are words that describe verbs or adjectives.
 They don't have gender or number.
 Here's an important one:

-    Muy - Very
+    muy - very

 *Yo estoy muy cansado.* (I am very tired.)

 # Basic words and expressions in Spanish

-    Sí - yes
+    sí - yes

-    No - no
+    no - no

-    Hola - hello
+    hola - hello

-    Adiós - goodbye
+    adiós - goodbye

-    Por favor - please
+    por favor - please

-    Gracias - thank you
+    gracias - thank you

-    De nada - you are welcome
+    de nada - you are welcome

-    La casa - the house
+    la casa - the house

-    El carro - the car (also el coche in Spain)
+    el carro / el coche - the car

-    Buenos días - good morning
+    buenos días - good morning

-    Buenas tardes - good afternoon/evening
+    buenas tardes - good afternoon/evening

-    Buenas noches - good night
+    buenas noches - good night

-    El hombre - the man
+    el hombre - the man

-    La mujer - the woman
+    la mujer - the woman

-    El niño - the boy
+    el niño - the boy

-    La niña - the girl
+    la niña - the girl

 # Numbers 1 through 5 in Spanish

-    Uno - One
+    uno - one

-    Dos - Two
+    dos - two

-    Tres - Three
+    tres - three

-    Cuatro - Four
+    cuatro - four

-    Cinco - Five
+    cinco - five

 # Spanish conjunctions

 Conjunctions are words used to connect words or sentences together.

-    Y - and
+    y - and

-    O - or
+    o - or

-    Pero - but
+    pero - but

 *Yo soy de Madrid y Laura es de Barcelona.
 Juan está enojado o cansado.
 Yo estoy en Nueva York, pero Pedro está en Londres.* (I am from Madrid and Laura is from Barcelona.
 Juan is either angry